Code4SA/old-code4sa.github.io/_posts/2015-01-15-gender-roles-amongst-doctors.md

 <h2>Number of surgeons qualifying over time</h2>
 <div id="chart3" class="chart"></div>

 Of the 1360 or so surgeons in the country, only 117 are women.
-It seems that this field has been resistant to the forward march of gender equality, not just in South Africa but outside as well.
+It seems that this field has been resistant to the forward march of gender equality, not just in South Africa but <a href="http://www.solidarity-us.org/node/24">outside as well</a>.
 Having asked a surgeon friend of mine why he thought this was the case, he suggested the inflexible and family-unfriendly working hours.
-Other accounts speak of <a href="https://medium.com/@karenmilford/being-female-in-surgery-blood-guts-and-rehabilitating-chauvinists-c5f861b0c3ac">raw chauvanism</a>.
+Other accounts speak of <a href="https://medium.com/@karenmilford/being-female-in-surgery-blood-guts-and-rehabilitating-chauvinists-c5f861b0c3ac">raw chauvinism</a>.

 I'm not going to say anymore on this topic since I don't have any personal insight beyond what the numbers say.
 This is the real point of this blog.
 Even though I know very little about the medical profession, I was able learn quite a lot about the trends that are shaping the industry.